Jhay0602/fireapp1/README.md

-# fireapp1
+# FireApp

 A simple app that monitors fire incidents from different cities and countries.

-BY:
-Jay Evan Willis D. Lagutan

-John Philip Beltran
+Pair: Jay Evan Willis D. Lagutan and John Philip Beltran